 Research Training Outside FASS

-The University's Postgraduate Research Training webpage provides links to training opportunities across the University, including the research training programmes of the Faculty of Science & Technology and the Management School.
+The University's Postgraduate Research Training webpage provides links to training opportunities across the University, including the research training programme of the Faculty of Science & Technology.

 Teaching in higher education

-Support for associate teachers, in particular Postgraduates and researchers who teach, is provided through the Higher Education Academy accredited Associate Teacher Programme (ATP) and the one-day Introduction to Teaching workshops.
+Support for associate teachers, in particular Postgraduates and researchers who teach, is provided through the Higher Education Academy accredited Associate Teacher Programme (ATP) and the one-day Introduction to Teaching at Lancaster (ITL) workshops.

 The Associate Teacher Programme is designed to provide a framework for the academic and professional development of those who hold posts which involve some duties and responsibilities for supporting the development and/or delivery of learning opportunities.
 There is a requirement that participants have at least 10 hours of teaching contact time, or where contact hours are less, that they have a significant level of responsibility for that teaching.